chahalarora/hcap/hcapDocumentation/devDocumentation.md

 ### Authorization Server Properties File
 The following parameters are to be set in AuthServer.properties file.

-* **isCBOR**: Set this as true if CBOR is to be used as data transfer format and false to used JSON as data transfer format.
+* **isCBOR**: Set this as true if CBOR is to be used as data transfer format or false to used JSON as data transfer format.

 * **trustStoreLocation**: Specify the path of trust store used.